 The Residential Snow Plow Program was created following the blizzards of 2006-07 to keep residential streets, or side streets, passable.
 This program is meant to shave off the very top few inches of snowpack to prevent deep rutting.
-The residential plows do not bring the street to bare pavement, but make the street more drivable and ultimately safer.
+The residential plows do not bring the street to bare pavement, but make the street more drivable, and ultimately safer, in larger storm events.

 New criteria for calling out the residential plows:

 - 6 inches or more of snow predicted (criteria used to be 12 inches of snow predicted)

 - The Manager of Denver Public Works recommends this program to the Mayor when necessary.

 Resources utilized and what they do:

 - City employees in 4x4 pickup trucks with plows are deployed to clear side streets throughout the City.

 - Denver Public Works and Denver Parks & Recreation staff operate the residential plows; a special driver’s license is not required to operate a residential plow.

 What to expect: